Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

     The various modes, or configurations, that Selenium-RC supports are described, along with their trade-offs and limitations.
 Architecture diagrams are provided to help illustrate these points.
-    A number of solutions to problems which are often difficult for the new user, are described in this chapter.
-This includes handling Security Certificates, https requests, pop-ups and the opening of new windows.
+    A number of solutions to problems which are often difficult for the new user are described in this chapter.
+This includes handling Security Certificates, https requests, pop-ups, and the opening of new windows.

 :ref:`Test Design Considerations <chapter06-reference>`
     Presents many useful techniques for using Selenium efficiently.
 This